 “Works and Days” was written around 700 BC and functions as both lessons on life as a farmer and agriculture, and as a mythological source for both the story of Prometheus and Pandora and the Myth of the Five Ages of Man.

-The poem, which was written in a complicated rhyming pattern of dactylic hexameter and contains 828 lines in total, is now considered an important source of information regarding the agrarian lifestyle of Greeks at the time, as well as some moral values held by the society, as Hesiod offers advice about living a good life in the work.
+The poem is now considered an important source of information regarding the agrarian lifestyle of Greeks at the time, as well as some moral values held by the society, as Hesiod offers advice about living a good life in the work.

-Along with his discussion of agriculture, Hesiod also outlines the five ages of humankind.
+Hesiod outlines the five ages of humankind.
 The five periods—The Golden, Silver, Bronze, Heroic, and Iron Ages—describe the progression of humankind through the lens of Greek mythology.

 All ages, apart from one, are named after metals.
 The metals decrease in value as time progresses, but they increase in hardness and durability.

-The Five Ages of Man according to Greek mythology
+The Five Ages of Man and end of humanity according to ancient Greek mythology

 The Golden Age includes the time of the rule of Cronus, the youngest Titan and father of Zeus, over Mt.
 Olympus.
 During this time, the “golden” race of man, who were not actually golden but were extremely noble, were created by the immortals of Olympus and were permitted to live among the gods.